 Organization and scheduling of software engineering projects, structured programming, and design.
-Each team designs, codes, and debugs program components and synthesizes them into a tested, documented program product.
+Each team meets with a client to develop requirements, and then designs, codes, and debugs program components and synthesizes them into a tested, documented program product.

 General Course Info